 This comfort height one piece toilet doesn’t come with all the bells and whistles as some however the simplicity of the T-0006 guarantees that it will function perfect every time.
 A skirted trap way with no hidden grooves or corners means that cleaning with be a breeze.
 If you’re wanting to invest in a high efficiency toilet that will save you on your water bill but won’t cost you a fortune to buy, this could be your best option.

-Claims by Satisfied Customers: Reviews of the Woodbridge Bath T-0006 show consistency in customer satisfaction with the total function of this toilet, stylish and a perfect working order is an opinion all users share.
+Claims by Satisfied Customers: Woodbridge Bath T-0006 Toilet reviews show consistency in customer satisfaction with the total function of this toilet, stylish and a perfect working order is an opinion all users share.

 Product Dimensions: 29 x 16 x 27